FAQ – For Program Directors

 What are the Program Director’s responsibilities?

-Should the Resident fail to maintain their academic standing, the Program Director will notify the RR Program office and the Postgraduate Dean of these concerns and recommend cessation of the registration.
-This will be effective immediately may not be appealed.
+Should the Resident fail to maintain their academic standing, the Program Director will notify the RR Program office and the Postgraduate Dean of these concerns.

 What are the Healthcare Site/Supervisor’s responsibilities?

 The responsibilities of the healthcare site/supervisor are to:

 - recruit potential Resident applicants for a position;

 - confirm and attest that the Resident’s training and experience meets the requirements of the Restricted Registration activities;

 - make a tentative offer to the Resident pending the issuance of a Restricted Registration by the CPSO;